juxtapos/remotecontrol.js/README.md

 ### Run

 For the example setup to run, the ./example folder in the project root must be available over HTTP.
 HTTP is required due to some browsers, e.g. Chrome, not allowing http:// requests from a file:// origin.
+You need a decent browser on your remote device, e.g. IE 10 or Safari on iOS.
+Android should work theoretically, but wasn't tested yet.

 The server is started with